anshulghogre4/Auth-Todo-List-MERN/readme.md

 ## Task

-- In this assignment I have to create full backend procedure for the todo list with MERN.
+- In this assignment I have to create full stack MERN application with authetication and after this it should get to the dashboard of my todo.

 - Where Schema model will be having:

+  - User Schema (Username,password,email)

+  - Title Schema

     - Title (Title for all the task e.g Sunday)
     - Tasks ( eg. on Sunday I'll do shopping, family time, movies etc.)

-- No of controllers will be there for the title and Tasks
+- No of controllers will be there for the title,tasks and user

 - First Intention to create title then after adding it to the list I'll add extra task under it.